weew/eventer/readme.md

 ### Event subscribers

 Using callbacks in your events might not always be an optimal solution.
 Therefore you can create event subscriber classes that get called whenever an event occurs.
+The class must have the `handle(IEvent $event)` method, but there is no specific interface that you are forced to implement.

 ```php
 class CustomEvent extends Event {